 Interestingly, one of the first recorded uses of venom as a treatment was described by a Roman historian in 37 BCE when it was used to treat a fast bleeding sword wound to the leg.
 A small amount of venom from the Steppe Viper was used to coagulate the blood and save the man from bleeding out.
-Venoms such as Botox, derived from the bacteria known to cause Botulism, have been used in the skincare industry with success.
+Ingredients such as the key ingredient in many anti-wrinkle injections, derived from the bacteria known to cause Botulism, have been used in the skincare industry with success.

 How Does Syn-ake Work?

-The venom of the Temple Viper, which Syn-ake is designed to mimic, paralyzes the muscles to weaken their prey.
+The venom of the Temple Viper which Syn-ake is designed to mimic, paralyzes the muscles to weaken their prey.
 Syn-ake was created to mimic this action by creating a synthetic peptide with the same amino acid sequence as the Waglerin-1 peptide.
 The Waglerin-1 peptide was identified as the cause of the paralysis in the snake’s venom.
-By creating a chemically similar structure, the synthetic peptide can produce a similar effect.
-It is thought that the molecule is small enough to penetrate the skin and work on the facial muscles; however, due to the how deep these muscles are under the skin, only small amounts of the molecule will get through.
-This means that Syn-ake’s effects are generally temporary, lasting for about a month and reduces the likelihood of off-target effects.
+By creating a chemically similar structure, the synthetic peptide is able to produce a similar effect.
+It is thought that the molecule is small enough to penetrate the skin and work on the facial muscles, however, due to how deep these muscles are under the skin, only small amounts of the molecule will get through.
+This means that Syn-ake’s effects are generally temporary, lasting for about a month and reducing the likelihood of off-target effects.

 Products containing Syn-ake usually have low concentrations of the peptide, ranging from 1-4%.
-This low concentration reduces the potential for the ingredient to enter into the bloodstream and cause generalized muscle weakness
+This low concentration reduces the potential for the ingredient to enter into the bloodstream and causes generalized muscle weakness.

 What Are Syn-peptides?

 Syn-peptides are synthetically manufactured peptides that are similar in structure to a naturally occurring peptide.
 They are designed to mimic the action of the naturally occurring form.
-Peptides are small proteins and are used in skincare formulations as they are often small enough to penetrate through the skin.
-Syn-peptides have been created to combat the appearance of wrinkles, pigmentation, and increase the natural protective abilities of the skin.
+Peptides are essentially short proteins and are used in skincare formulations as they are often small enough to penetrate through the skin.
+Syn-peptides have been created to combat the appearance of wrinkles, pigmentation and increase the natural protective abilities of the skin.

 Is Syn-ake Actually Safe?

-The Cosmetic Ingredient Review Expert Panel hasn’t independently evaluated Syn-ake, but the company that produced it has not reported any toxicity or sensitization issues in its research.
-However, Syn-ake has anecdotally been known to cause adverse reactions in some users; you should start by adding the smallest possible concentration of Syn-ake to your skincare regime until you know how it will affect your skin.
+Syn-ake hasn’t been independently evaluated by the Cosmetic Ingredient Review Expert Panel but the company that produced it has not reported any toxicity or sensitization issues in its research.
+However, Syn-ake has anecdotally been known to cause adverse reactions in some users, you should start out by adding the smallest possible concentration of Syn-ake to your skincare regime until you know how it will affect your skin.

-Many users who have sensitive skin had found that using Syn-ake caused swelling, redness of the skin, itching, and stinging when the product was applied.
-While not all consumers will experience adverse side effects, extreme care should be taken during the first application, and the results carefully monitored before using the product again.
+Many users who have sensitive skin have found that using Syn-ake caused swelling, redness of the skin, itching, and stinging when the product was applied.
+While not all consumers will experience negative side effects, extreme care should be taken during the first application and the results carefully monitored before applying the product again.